-Megan McKenzie provides strategic leadership to McKenzie Worldwide and the agency's work with consulting organizations, venture capital firms, and enterprise, consumer and wireless technology companies.
-She and her team also partner with corporate executives and authors to develop strategic thought leadership programs that help build trust in corporate and personal brands.
-Throughout her more than 20-year career in public relations, Megan has served in numerous leadership roles in both corporate and agency environments.
+Megan McKenzie provides strategic leadership to McKenzie Worldwide and the agency's work with technology companies in enterprise, consumer, wireless, networking, cybersecurity and other markets.
+She also has extensive experience working with venture capital and other investment firms to provide strategic communications counsel and achieve outstanding results.
+In addition, she and her team partner with nonprofit organizations, executives and authors to develop thought leadership programs that help build trust in corporate and personal brands.
+Throughout her more than 25-year career in public relations, Megan has served in numerous leadership roles in both corporate and agency environments.

-Megan is a frequent guest speaker on the topics of strategic public relations, corporate communications and branding at conferences and university forums.
-She has a bachelor’s degree in technical journalism with a minor in business administration from Oregon State University and also studied at the Universite d'Avignon in Avignon, France.
+Megan is a frequent guest speaker on the topics of strategic public relations, corporate communications and branding at conferences and university forums and is very involved in cyber awareness activities as a member of the Oregon Cybersecurity Advisory Council.
+She has a Bachelor of Arts degree in technical journalism with a minor in business administration from Oregon State University.
+She also studied at the Universite d'Avignon in Avignon, France.